The DGS-Korpus team would like to thank all contact persons for their contribution before and during the recordings for the DGS corpus!

 Jörg Apel works as a former.
 Furthermore he gives guided tours through the city of Hildesheim and at the museum.
 He is a member of guild of city guides and at the AGV-Hildesheim.
-He supports the DGS-Corpus project because German Sign Language is our language.
+He supports the DGS-Korpus project because German Sign Language is our language.

 Annette Bach is a multimedia-designer and worked part-time as a lecturer for German Sign Language at the adult education centre.
 Since October 2009 she has been working as a freelance lecturer for German Sign Language at the adult education centre and at the university of Ulm.
 Furthermore she does employee training courses in DGS for companies and helds courses for the staff of the institute for Sign Language in Baden-Württemberg gGmbh.